ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       "math:`T` is the temperature in Kelvin, :math:`k_\mathrm{B}` is the Boltzmann constant, :math:`c` is the speed of light, and :math:`m` is the mass of the species.
       Theta is specified by a combination of ``<species_name>.theta_distribution_type``, ``<species_name>.theta``, and ``<species_name>.theta_function(x,y,z)`` (see below).
       For values of :math:`\theta > 0.01`, errors due to ignored relativistic terms exceed 1%.
-      The code will give a warning when a temperature that exceeds this threshold is encountered.
       Temperatures less than zero are not allowed.
       It also includes the optional parameter ``<species_name>.beta`` where beta is equal to v/c.
       The plasma will be initialized to move at bulk velocity beta*c in the